santosh9499/LetsUpgrade_python_Assignment/README.md

 # LetsUpgrade_python_Assignment
-This repository  contains the python Assignment of LetsUpgrade
+This repository  contains the python Assignments of LetsUpgrade